You can’t have a productive,long-lived landscape without mulch.

 Each mulch has advantages and disadvantages.
 Pine straw is attractive but rain tends to wash it downward on moderate slopes.
 Bark nuggets can also float away in a heavy rain.
 Shredded cypress wood is slow to rot and clings to the earth but is more expensive than other mulches.
 Shredded leaves pack down if spread too thickly and newspaper is not very attractive.
 Chipped wood from a tree removal company makes good mulch for trees and shrubs if it isn’t applied too thickly (no more than two inches thick).

 WHERE TO MULCH?
 The obvious answer is to put the mulch where you need its services.
-If you want weed control, spread wood and bark mulches two inches thick and pine straw three inches thick on the spot.
+If you want weed control, spread wood and bark mulches two inches thick (or pine straw 3″-4″ thick) on the spot.
 If you want water savings and cool roots, spread the mulch out to the branch tips of the plant you intend to protect.
 I repeatedly see tiny islands of mulch surrounding large trees.
 This may keep the mowers at bay but it does little further good.
-The feeder roots under and beyond the limbs are what need mulch and drought protection the most.
+The feeder roots under and beyond the limbs are what need mulch and drought protection.

 Sharp-eyed homeowners sometimes spy dark specks on their siding when wood mulches are spread nearby.
 The specks are spore masses of artillery fungus, a common decomposer of wood fiber.
 The masses look like tar spots and are very hard to remove.
 The fungus grows on pieces of wood and lofts its spores onto any nearby surface.
 Keeping the mulch surface dry is about all you can do for this problem.